Pttn/rieMiner/README.md

 Also watch regularly if the wallet is correctly synching, especially if the message "New block found by the network" did not appear since a very long time (except if the Diff is very high, in this case, it means that the network is now mining the superblock).
 In Riecoin-Qt, this can be done by hovering the green check at the lower right corner, and comparing the number with the latest block found in an Riecoin explorer.
 If something is wrong, try to change the nodes in riecoin.conf, the following always worked fine for me:

 ```
-connect=5.9.39.9
+﻿connect=5.9.39.9
 connect=37.59.143.10
 connect=46.105.29.136
-connect=51.255.207.142
+connect=144.217.15.39
+connect=149.14.200.26
+connect=178.251.25.240
+connect=193.70.33.8
+connect=195.138.71.80
+connect=198.251.84.221
+connect=199.126.33.5
 connect=217.182.76.201
 ```

+## Miscellaneous

+Unless the weather is very cold, I do not recommend to overclock a CPU for mining, unless you can do that without increasing noticeably the power consumption.
+My 2700X computer would draw much, much more power at 4 GHz/1.2875 V instead of 3.7 GHz/1.08125 V, which is certainly absurd for a mere 8% increase.
+You might want to find the frequency with the best performance/power consumption ratio.

+If you can, try to undervolt the CPU to reduce power consumption, heat and noise.
+Note that the Riecoin miner is not really a good stress test, as I was able to mine for weeks with rieMiner, but launching Prime 95 crashed the system within seconds!
+I wonder if the miner code is somewhat unoptimized, as it is not stressing as much as Prime 95.

 ## Author and license

-* [Pttn](https://github.com/Pttn), contact: dev at PttNguyen dot net
+* [Pttn](https://github.com/Pttn), contact: dev at Pttn dot me

 Parts coming from other projects are subject to their respective licenses.
 Else, this work is released under the MIT license.
 See the [LICENSE](LICENSE) or top of source files for details.

 ## Contributing

 Feel free to do a pull request and I will review it.
-I am open for but not so interested in adding new features, as I wish to keep this project minimalist.
-But then contributions cleaning the code will be appreciated.
-Making the code more C++ish is welcome too (example: replace pthread by std::thread), and obviously if you find a bug.
+I am open for adding new features, but I also wish to keep this project minimalist.
+Any contribution fixing any bug, cleaning the code, or making the code more C++ish (example: replace pthread by std::thread) will be welcome.

 Donations welcome:

-* Bitcoin: 1EZ3g68314WFcxFVttgeqQpLe1z2Z8GL8g
+* Bitcoin: 1PttnMeD9X6imTsRojmhHa1rjudW8Bjok5
+* Riecoin: RPttnMeDWkzjqqVp62SdG2ExtCor9w54EB
 * Ethereum: 0x32de6b854b6a05448b4f25d4496990bece8a2862
-* Riecoin: RC2zUmBQbL4XQKsjp23LARn99qZq9a9uHC

 ## Resources